Strain Guide — This is an educational resource. Our menu changes daily and strain availability varies.

 Forbidden Fruit is a stunning indica-dominant strain created by crossing Cherry Pie with Tangie.
 The result is one of the most visually beautiful and delicious-tasting strains in cannabis — dense purple and green buds with a tropical cherry and citrus flavor that is simply extraordinary.
 Effects are deeply relaxing with a euphoric mental state that slowly gives way to sedation.
 Forbidden Fruit is a favorite for evening use, dessert lovers, and anyone who prioritizes flavor.

-Forbidden Fruit Effects & Flavors
+Forbidden Fruit Effects & Shopping Fit

-Effects
+Reported Effects

 - Tropical